PLANNING FOR AND CONDUCTING WEDDINGS

 The completed Form 15 is to be given to the couple following the Solemnisation of the marriage.

 B. FORM 16, also known as the official “Certificate of Marriage”.

 A new Form 16 has been issued effective 1 July 2014 and must be used from 1 Jan 2015.
 Hard copies are supplied by the Ministerial Department at the Conference Office or can be ordered from the relevant Department of BDM in your State.
 The new form can be downloaded below.

-C. MARRIAGE REGISTER – According to the Guidelines (see top of this document) the Marriage Register serves as the “2nd Official Certificate of the Marriage”, also recognised as the Authorised Minister/ Celebrant’s copy of the marriage certificate.
+C. THE MARRIAGE REGISTER (THE ‘RED BOOK’) – According to the Guidelines (see top of this document) the Marriage Register serves as the “2nd Official Certificate of the Marriage”, also recognised as the Authorised Minister/ Celebrant’s copy of the marriage certificate.
 The particulars in the marriage register must be exactly the same as the particulars on the official “certificate of marriage – Form 16”.
 Please note in signing the Marriage Register, you are required to sign with your

 “Name”, “Address”, “Minister of Religion” and your “Q Number”

 The BDM is able to ask for this copy at any time.
 Failure to produce it is an offence and fines apply.

-These are the three documents that the couple signs during the signing.
-The marriage register is a hard-cover book which is also useful for keeping the other documents (Forms 15 & 16) in during the ceremony to avoid them being blown away in the wind.
+The marriage register, being a hard-cover book, is also useful for keeping the other documents (Forms 15 & 16) in during the ceremony to avoid them being blown away in the wind.
 Marriage Registers can be ordered from the Ministerial Department at the Conference Office or from CanPrint at canprint.org.au or phone 02 6295 4422.